reltoom/Memo/README.md

 ### Code Used
 Most of the code I wrote myself with a lot of trial and error, saving and viewing on web browser.

+For the structure of the functions for the game I followed [Paddy Walshes Project](https://github.com/paddyw11/Paddy-walsh-project-2b).

+For the modal pop up I followed code from [W3School](https://www.w3schools.com/howto/howto_css_modals.asp).

-Structure for the README file is from [Ways to Relax](http) adjusted to fit my project.
+Structure for the README file is from my project [Ways to Relax](https://github.com/reltoom/Project-1-Relax) adjusted to fit Kidz Memo.

 ### Content

 ### Media